TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Apparently resizing physical bodies doesn't honor the custom physical collider.
 		- Only if it's a box

-- Finishing touches
 - We gotta wrap it up
-	- Resizing animations

 - We can ship editor as soon as we reproduce fy_minilab
 	- So people can play in the meantime